Pa-Touche/Vaccineo/README.md

   projections.
 - `@Enumerated(EnumType.STRING)` is more easily readable in DB but takes more space
 - Exposing technical IDs: incremented numbers allow clients to gain knowledge about usage: Privacy and Securicy
-- Indexes: to check: foreign keys should have indexes, maybe also search/sort columns to avoid full table scans.
 - HTTPS
 - Add ArchUnit tests for:
   - Entities: